 - You invoice the overseas customer and instruct your local supplier to deliver the goods to the overseas customer.

-Please refer to GST: Guide on Exports (PDF, 796KB) for other indirect export scenarios and required documents to support zero-rating for each scenario.
+Please refer to GST: Guide on Exports (PDF, 814KB) for other indirect export scenarios and the specific documents that must be maintained to support zero-rating for each scenario.

 60-day rule for exported goods

-There are some exceptions to the 60-day rule.
-You can refer to the GST: Guide on Exports (PDF, 796KB) for more information.Documents to support zero-rating
+There are exceptions to the 60-day rule.
+Please refer to the GST: Guide on Exports (PDF, 814KB) for more information.Documents to support zero-rating

 - Purchase order from your customer